 Pre-shift briefings prepare officers for specific assignments, upcoming events, relay important information, and maintain communication from shift-to-shift and among shift staff.

 We have partnered with representatives from the Student Government Association, ALANA Cultural Center, Office of LGBTQ Initiatives, and other key stakeholder groups.
 These conversations have led to events that offer opportunities for members of the department and the broader community — especially students — to interact informally, such as at a coffee and donut break on the Quad between classes, co-sponsored by the SGA.

-A new position, Campus Safety Community Outreach Coordinator, was created in Fall 2016. to promote and facilitate relationships on campus, in particular with students and their special interest groups, including the ALANA Cultural Center, International Student Services, Fraternity and Sorority Affairs, CLSI, Student Government Association, Residential Life, and the Residential Commons communities.
+A new position, Campus Safety Community Outreach Coordinator, was created in Fall 2016. to promote and facilitate relationships on campus, in particular with students and their special interest groups, including the ALANA Cultural Center, International Student Services, Fraternity and Sorority Advising, CLSI, Student Government Association, Residential Life, and the Residential Commons communities.
 The coordinator also manages the Student Auxiliary Safety Patrol (SASP) program; assists with student internship programs; and builds relationships with outside agencies and organizations such as the local police and fire departments and ambulance corps, Community Memorial Hospital, Morrisville State College, Village of Hamilton.